Herne Bay, New Zealand

-Herne Bay had a population of 3,036 at the 2018 New Zealand census, an increase of 96 people (3.3%) since the 2013 census, and an increase of 54 people (1.8%) since the 2006 census.
-There were 1,233 households, comprising 1,488 males and 1,548 females, giving a sex ratio of 0.96 males per female.
-The median age was 44.0 years (compared with 37.4 years nationally), with 519 people (17.1%) aged under 15 years, 495 (16.3%) aged 15 to 29, 1,542 (50.8%) aged 30 to 64, and 480 (15.8%) aged 65 or older.

-Ethnicities were 92.4% European/Pākehā, 5.5% Māori, 2.0% Pacific peoples, 6.1% Asian, and 2.4% other ethnicities.
-People may identify with more than one ethnicity.

-The percentage of people born overseas was 23.2, compared with 27.1% nationally.

-Although some people chose not to answer the census's question about religious affiliation, 53.9% had no religion, 37.4% were Christian, 0.1% had Māori religious beliefs, 0.6% were Hindu, 0.2% were Muslim, 0.7% were Buddhist and 2.3% had other religions.

-Of those at least 15 years old, 1,278 (50.8%) people had a bachelor's or higher degree, and 159 (6.3%) people had no formal qualifications.
-The median income was $62,100, compared with $31,800 nationally.
-1,137 people (45.2%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 1,434 (57.0%) people were employed full-time, 342 (13.6%) were part-time, and 69 (2.7%) were unemployed.

 History

 The suburb is named after Herne Bay, a fashionable but respectable seaside resort in English county of Kent.

 From the 1850s onwards it became apparent that Auckland's Herne Bay was quite handy to the centre of town by a short boat trip.
 Herne Bay developed as an early commuter suburb and was the location of several large houses belonging to members of the professional classes.
 Most of these houses (termed 'marine villas') were readily accessible from the water, with their own jetties and boathouses - in some cases there was not any land route to them.
 Some of these early houses still exist, surrounded by later houses which were built as their large properties were subdivided around the turn of the 20th century.

 Also located in this area on the shore of Ponsonby (between Argyle Street and the sea) was Kemp's Gardens.
 This was a popular pleasure resort for Auckland's people during the 1860s.
 The gardens were "complete with pavilion, gardens and illuminations": "A free hand was given, drinks were sold, music was provided and the least said the better".
 Later renamed "Cremorne Gardens" after the fashionable pleasure gardens in London, Kemp's gardens boasted a "Dancing Pavilion, ten acres of walks and sports grounds".
 It is remembered in the name "Cremorne Street".